Updated: April 14, 2025

 The best social channel choice comes down to whom you are retargeting and for what purpose.
 If you’re going after e-commerce sales, you’ll likely be more successful retargeting on Facebook than on LinkedIn.
 If you’re focused on a business service, LinkedIn is likely the better choice.
 The exact nature of your products and services, and your customers’ use of and relationship with them, make a difference, too.
 This is another reason to know your audience very well.

-4. Lead Nurturing Campaigns
+4. Implement Lead Nurturing Campaigns

 Lead nurturing, a fundamental aspect of digital marketing strategies, can transform potential prospects into loyal customers.
 Lead nurturing involves utilizing your email marketing software to present your potential customers with email drip campaigns that nurture your contacts into a sale.